borti4938/n64adv_pcb/README.md

     * Using the IntelFPGA programmer, JTAG chain is initialized by loading JIC file
     * N64 needs to be powered for flashing
     * Power cycle the N64 after flashing
+- If you want to go for a clean installation with custom made flexible PCBs, just visit the repository for add ons ([Flex PCB for the digital video interface](https://github.com/borti4938/n64rgb_project_misc/RCP2N64RGB), [Flex PCB for the analog video output](https://github.com/borti4938/n64rgb_project_misc/N64RGB2MoutFilter)

 ## Assembly